ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Results

 We evaluated the adaptability of ChemFM for molecular property prediction using two widely-used benchmarks: MoleculeNet \cite{wu2018moleculenet} and ADMET \cite{admet}, covering a total of $34$ datasets across diverse domains, including pharmaceutical, physicochemical, and bioactivity applications.
 Across all evaluated datasets from both MoleculeNet and ADMET benchmarks, ChemFM models consistently outperformed existing state-of-the-art methods.

 The MoleculeNet benchmark consists of $4$ regression datasets ($4$ properties in total) and $8$ classification datasets ($189$ properties in total) (Supplementary Table~\ref{table:dataset_molecule_net}).
 Comparisons with the methods in the literature for MoleculeNet datasets are often challenging due to varying dataset splitting strategies and random seed choices.
 To ensure comprehensive evaluation, we compared ChemFM models with different sets of methods using the same splitting methods and random seeds.
-We first compared the fine-tuned ChemFM-3B models on the standard MoleculeNet datasets against MoleculeNet models~\cite{moleculenet}, directed message passing neural networks (D-MPNN or Chemprop)~\cite{dmpnn}, and MolMapNet OOTB (MMNB)~\cite{MMNB} (Fig.~\ref{fig:results_prop_pred} and Extended Data Table~\ref{table:rst_prop_prediction}).
+We first compared the fine-tuned ChemFM-3B models on the standard MoleculeNet datasets against {SMILES Transformer~\cite{smilestransformer}}, MoleculeNet models~\cite{moleculenet}, directed message passing neural networks (D-MPNN or Chemprop)~\cite{dmpnn}, MolMapNet OOTB (MMNB)~\cite{MMNB}, and {Chemformer\cite{chemformer}} (Fig.~\ref{fig:results_prop_pred}; full comparison results are provided in Supplementary Table~\ref{table:rst_prop_prediction}).
 For classification tasks, ChemFM-3B demonstrated a consistent performance advantage, with improvements in the area under the receiver operating curve (ROC-AUC) of $0.012$ on BBBP, $0.034$ on BACE, $0.030$ on HIV, $0.018$ on Tox21, $0.029$ on SIDER, and $0.030$ on ClinTox.
 Additionally, ChemFM-3B showed improvements of $0.026$ and $0.010$ on the MUV and PCBA datasets, respectively, in the area under the precision-recall curve (PRC-AUC).
 For regression tasks, ChemFM-3B reduced root mean squared errors (RMSE) by $0.039$ on ESOL, $0.245$ on FreeSolv, $0.010$ on Lipophilicity, and $0.024$ on PDBbind.